Skip to primary navigation Skip to content Skip to footer

 Whitetip Reef Shark

-These sharks are the most common reef shark sightings on shallow reefs around Maui.
-They are generally harmless to divers since their diet consists of small fish, octopus, and crustaceans.
-Unlike other sharks that must constantly swim to breathe, White Tip Reef Sharks can pump water across their gills allowing them to rest on the bottom during the day.
+Whitetip reef sharks are the most common sightings on shallow reefs around Maui.
+They are generally harmless to divers because their diet consists of small fish, octopuses, and crustaceans.
+Unlike other sharks, which must constantly swim to breathe, Whitetip Reef Sharks can pump water across their gills, allowing them to rest on the bottom during the day.

-White Tip Reef Sharks like to hide in caves or crevices and typically return to the same shelters for months or even years.
-It is believed that their loyalty to certain areas inspired the Hawaiian belief in ʻaumākua, the spirits of family ancestors who take animal form and protect their descendants.
+Whitetip reef Sharks like to hide in caves or crevices and typically return to the same shelters for months or even years.
+Their loyalty to certain areas is believed to have inspired the Hawaiian belief in ʻaumākua, the spirits of family ancestors who take animal form and protect their descendants.

-Their susceptibility to overfishing, coupled with a slow reproductive rate has led to their listing as Vulnerable by the IUCN.
+Their susceptibility to overfishing, coupled with a slow reproductive rate, has led to the IUCN listing them as Vulnerable.
 Hawaiʻi recently outlawed catching, harming, or killing sharks in state waters.
-If properly regulated this will help maintain their populations.
+If adequately regulated, this will help maintain their populations.

 Kikakapu